Debugging Tips

 To debug GeglBuffer leaks, make sure you built GEGL with -Dbuildtype=debug

-Your system also needs to have the header execinfo.h
+or -Dbuildtype=debugoptimized (your system also needs to have the header

 Debugging the menu-bar

-If you want to test the macOS code path on other platforms, you can run GIMP
+If you want to test the old GTK code path (GimpMenuModel class), you can

 Debugging fonts